ym001/distancia/docs/APICompatibility.rst

 Academic Reference
 ------------------

 The integration of distance metrics into API systems is an essential aspect of modern distributed computing.
 REST APIs are a common interface for microservices, allowing different services to communicate efficiently.
 This approach is particularly beneficial in scenarios like real-time data analysis and cloud computing.
-For further reading on the importance of API integration in distributed systems, refer to::footcite:t:`batchdistance`:
+For further reading on the importance of API integration in distributed systems, refer to: :footcite:t:`apicompatibility1`: , :footcite:t:`apicompatibility1`:

 .. footbibliography::

--

-- Papazoglou, Michael P., and Willem-Jan Van Den Heuvel.
-"Service-oriented design and development methodology."
-International Journal of Web Engineering and Technology 2, no. 4 (2006): 412-442.

 Conclusion
 ----------